PrajwalSD/runSAS/README.md

   `./runSAS.sh -i`

+* ### Adhoc job mode (-j)
+If you want to run any deployed job which is not in the job list, you can run using this mode

+`./runSAS.sh -j`

 * ### Run upto mode (-u)
   If you want to run until a specific job, the script will run all the jobs in the list until the specified job.